thejsway/thejsway/manuscript/chapter09.md

 Even with these improvements, our RPG is still pretty boring.
 What does it lack?
 Monsters and fights, of course!

 Here's how a fight will be handled: if attacked, a character sees their life points decrease from the strength of the attacker.
 If its health value fall below zero, the character is considered dead and cannot attack anymore.
-Its slayer receives a fixed number of 10 experience points.
+Its vanquisher receives a fixed number of 10 experience points.

 First, let's add the possibility for our characters to fight one another.
 Since it's a shared ability, we define it as a `Character` method named 'attack()`.